neonagx/Project-3/README.md

 ###MVP
 * Have a working Google OAuth for users to log on and log off
 * Allow users to be able to create, edit, update and delete their movie list (full CRUD)
-* Allow users to check which movies they have watched
+* Allow users to sort movies by watched or not watched

-###MVP with API
-* Allow users to search through movies
+* Allow users to search through movies using 3rd Party API (Guidebox)
-* Allow users to see which providers are showing the movies
+* Allow users to see which providers are showing the movies (Guidebox)

 ###LINKS
 [Trello Board Link](https://trello.com/b/QMrl81kr/moviefindr "Trello Board")